-Yoeun has always been a farmer.
-He grew rice and vegetables on a farm near Phnom Penh, Cambodia until he immigrated to America in 1984 with his wife, Orn Som.
-They planted a garden in their Columbia yard, and began selling their produce and plants at the Columbia Farmers Market in 2009.
-Two years ago, his wife passed away.
-Yoeun misses working in the garden with her, but he continues to cultivate his garden because he loves being outside and working with his hands.
+Yoeun has been a farmer all his life.
+He grew rice and vegetables on a farm near Phnom Penh, Cambodia, until he immigrated to America in 1984.
+He planted a garden in his Columbia yard, and began selling his produce and plants at Columbia Farmers Market in 2009.

 He starts his green onions and other spring vegetables in a small greenhouse.
-He also grows long beans, spinach, onions and herb plants, including rosemary.
+He also grows long beans, spinach, onions, rhubarb, and herb plants, including rosemary and basil.